 MF can harden your bone marrow.
 It can also lead to inflammation in the connective tissues around the bones.
 This leads to bone and joint pain.

-MF causes the body to produce more uric acid than normal.
+MF causes the body to produce more waste products from increased blood cell turnover (blood cell destruction), such as uric acid.
+Levels of uric acid can accumulate above the typical amount.
 If the uric acid crystallizes, it sometimes settles in the joints.
 This is referred to as gout.
 Gout can cause swollen and painful joints.

-For about 15 to 20 percent of people, MF progresses to a more severe form of cancer known as acute myeloid leukemia (AML).
+For about 15 to 20% of people, MF progresses to a more severe form of cancer known as acute myeloid leukemia (AML).
 AML is a rapidly progressing cancer of the blood and bone marrow.

 Your doctor may prescribe various treatments to address MF complications.
 These include: